Performance Marketing

 Can I use AI to generate leads?

 AI can be useful to marketing teams working to generate leads, particularly smaller or resource-strapped teams.
-AI can help identify prospects as well as personalize and automate outreach.
+AI can help identify prospects and intent as well as personalize and automate outreach, along with gathering and parsing data and automating tasks related to lead generation.
 AI chatbots can also be useful as another contact option for website users.
 AI tools that can help with lead generation include Toffu AI and Jasper.

 Start Now